 I am writing all this from my bed, within the four bare walls of a suburban bedroom.
 I am in my terrycloth bathrobe, sunken within its folds, and – coaxed by daydream – find myself in extraordinary circumstances.

-Winnie Ha is a writer and PhD researcher at RMIT University, Melbourne.
+Winnie Ha Mitford is a writer and doctor of philosophy at RMIT University, Melbourne.